 What is the purpose of a milestone?

-The purpose of a milestone is to act as a way point that indicates you’ve crossed a major point in a project.
-Milestones are similar to mile markers on a trail, they let you know where you are in relation to the end of the project and help you understand whether you’re on track or falling behind.
-You also gain visibility into how your team is performing and whether or not you’re experiencing any bottlenecks in your workflow.
+The purpose of a milestone is to act as a waypoint that indicates you’ve crossed a major point in a project.
+Milestones are similar to mile markers on a trail.
+They let you know where you are in relation to the end of the project and help you understand whether you’re on track or falling behind.
+You also gain visibility into your team’s performance and whether or not you’re experiencing any bottlenecks in your workflow.

 What is the difference between a milestone and a checkpoint?

 The biggest difference between milestones and checkpoints is that milestones are key moments in a project, like finishing up a critical component.
-Checkpoints, on the other hand, are moments when the team stops, assesses progress against the project timeline, and makes any necessary adjustments to workflow or similar things.
+On the other hand, checkpoints, on the other hand, are moments when the team stops, assesses project progress against the project timeframe, and makes necessary adjustments to workflow or similar things.

-Checkpoints are used mainly to make sure that everything is going the way that it should be going, whereas milestones are specific moments that need to happen before the next step can occur.
+Checkpoints are mainly used to ensure everything is going the way it should, whereas milestones are specific moments that need to happen before the next step can occur.